2013 Seattle Seahawks season: Week 6: vs. Tennessee Titans

 Following their loss to the Colts, the Seahawks returned to CenturyLink field to host the Tennessee Titans.
 The Seahawks allowed a field goal from Titans kicker Rob Bironas, but a second quarter touchdown from running back Marshawn Lynch caused the Seahawks to retake the lead.
 The Seahawks attempted to extend their lead at the end of the quarter with a field goal.
-With usual holder Jon Ryan in the locker room with a potential injury, reserve safety Chris Maragos was asked to hold the ball for the field goal attempt.
+With their kicker Stephen Hauschka in the locker room with a potential injury, usual holder Jon Ryan filled in the kicker position, and reserve safety Chris Maragos was asked to hold the ball for the field goal attempt.
 Maragos however fumbled the snap, which was recovered by Titans special teamer Jason McCourty and run back 77 yards for a touchdown.
-The Seahawks then entered halftime behind 7-10.
+The Seahawks then entered halftime behind 7–10.

 During the 3rd quarter, the Seahawks held the Titans scoreless while scoring a field goal of their own, tying the game.
 An additional field goal during the 4th put the Seahawks ahead again.
 On the first play of the next drive, Fitzpatrick threw an interception to Seahawks cornerback Richard Sherman.
 The Seahawks capitalized by with another touchdown from Lynch.
-The Seahawks would only allow another field goal from the Titans, and the win brought their record to 5-1.
+The Seahawks would only allow another field goal from the Titans, and the win brought their record to 5–1.